-Since March 2020 Klara Muhle has been a PhD student and research assistant at the Graduate School.
+From March to December 2020 Klara Muhle has been a PhD student and research assistant at the Graduate School.
 Beforehand she has been a scholarship holder of the Ettersberg Foundation since January 2017 and has been an associated member of the Graduate School since March 2017.
 She worked as a graduate research assistant at the Ettersberg Foundation from August to December 2016.
 Since October 2016, has she been a graduate assistant for the DFG Project Tribunals: War crime trials in socialist Yugoslavia.
 In 2014 she began working as a student research assistant, and later became a graduate assistant for the Imre Kertész Kolleg Jena.
 Klara Muhle studied history and English from 2010 to 2015 and received her teaching certificate at the Friedrich Schiller University Jena.

 The Belgrade Trial 1946: A War Crime Tribunal in Early Yugoslavia